SS Politician: Early April – August 1941

 The local police service is no doubt on a very small scale but the nature of the place and its surroundings should tend to reduce the chances of serious loss through the notes being presented and paid.

 Children on the islands were found playing with the notes, and within two months water-stained Jamaican notes were being exchanged in banks in Liverpool.

-The first court cases took place on 26 April; they involved four men arrested on Barra three days earlier when the police saw them unloading whisky and barrels of oil.
+The first court cases took place at Lochmaddy Sheriff Court on 26 April; they involved four men arrested on Barra three days earlier when the police saw them unloading whisky and barrels of oil.
 Three of the men were fined £3 each; the other two had to pay £5.
 McColl and Gledhill applied pressure on the legal authorities, directly and through their superiors.
 McColl argued that the looters should be tried under the terms of the specialist Customs Consolidation Act 1876 or the Merchant Shipping Act 1894, both of which carried more punitive punishments than ordinary legislation for theft.
 McColl and Gledhill wrote reports to their superiors that accused the looters of vandalism on Politician and widescale black-marketeering of the stolen whisky, and claimed the local police were being bribed to ignore the situation.
 The journalists Adrian Turpin and Peter Day write that the outrage of the customs men should be taken "with a pinch of salt"; the organisation was in the midst of providing evidence for later prosecutions and was not neutral.

 McColl continued with his attempts to find the whisky.
 On 5 June he and Gledhill persuaded Edward Bootham White, the Customs officer based on Harris, to assist them; they were also provided with two police sergeants from the mainland to assist them.
 On 6 and 7 June they conducted intensive searches of crofts and farms on Eriskay and Uist.
 Hutchinson relates that the searches destroyed peat stacks, forced entry into people's homes and disrupted the innocent and guilty alike, "an unnecessary, disproportionately harsh harassment".
 Sources differ over the success of the raids: Swinson quotes Gledhill, who states that "wherever we went, we got tons of the stuff ...
 [At Lochboisdale, South Uist], it filled the cells, the police garage and the policeman's house.
 A lot of it had to be stacked outside".
 Hutchinson writes that the raids were "spectacularly unsuccessful", only two cases of whisky being found.
 Hutchinson also quotes Gledhill, who says "The ineffective result was due to the fact that on the first day the local inspector of police refused to continue the search after lunchtime".
 The police did not work on the Sunday (the 8th), and those on Eriskay spent the day hiding or moving goods to better locations, waiting for a resumption of the raids the following week.
 A storm blew up on Monday 9, so the mail boat could not carry McColl and his colleagues across, and by Tuesday the policemen had returned to the mainland to resume their normal duties.